vtlim/Hv1/04_fep/INSTRUCTIONS.md

             atomtypes ending with B are appearing (1.00 value).
          Hint: it might help to generate a temporary empty line before & after the -1 and 1 lines.

-04. In VMD, view name.fep file. "vmd *fep -e /beegfs/DATA/mobley/limvt/hv1/04_fep/viewMutation.tcl -args NUM GBI1"
+04. In VMD, view name.fep file. `vmd *fep -e /beegfs/DATA/mobley/limvt/hv1/04_fep/viewMutation.tcl -args NUM GBI1`
      (-) NUM is the protein residue number.
      (a) check cell alignment with axes. see code snippets below.
      (b) Red atoms are disappearing and blue atoms are appearing (set color Beta).
      (c) Also view in Licorice "not resname GBI1 and within 3 of resname GBI1".

-05. In 00_main file, edit alchemy.inp for periodic cell
+05. In `00_main` file, edit alchemy.inp for periodic cell
      (a) cellBasisVectors can come from pdb of trajectory (not the pdb from psfgen) (b) ....  review all lines.